-• In order to satisfy the qualitative measure, students receiving federal financial aid must maintain the required cumulative grade point average (CGPA) of their degree program as listed in this policy.
+- In order to satisfy the qualitative measure, students receiving federal financial aid must maintain the required cumulative grade point average (CGPA) of their degree program as listed in this policy.
 Financial Aid's required CGPA is the same as the institution's academic CGPA.
-Transferred course credit hours, withdrawn course credit hours are not

-- In order to satisfy the quantitative measure/pace of progression, students must successfully complete over 66 percent of all credit hours attempted.
+Transferred course credit hours, withdrawn course credit hours are not figures in the CGPA calculation.
+The only courses considered in the CGPA calculation are the courses which are non-transferred and taken while enrolled in the current degree program.
+Transferred courses include all courses taken externally to the current degree program, whether taken at Amridge University or at other institutions. - In order to satisfy the quantitative measure/pace of progression, students must successfully complete over 66 percent of all credit hours attempted.
 Repeated courses, transferred courses which are applied to the current degree program and courses from which the student withdrew on or after the first day of the semester (cumulative attempted hours) are included in the hours attempted calculation.
 This measure becomes effective for undergraduates when a student has completed three semesters.
 For graduate students this measurement begins with their first semester.
-Students who repeat courses, withdraw from courses to an excessive degree or take courses which are not related to their degree requirements jeopardize their satisfactory progress and may be subject to loss of eligibility for financial aid. - The maximum time-frame for an undergraduate student to complete a degree program must not be longer than 150 percent of the published length of the program in credit hours as listed in the Amridge University Academic Catalog.
+Students who repeat courses, withdraw from courses to an excessive degree or take courses which are not related to their degree requirements jeopardize their satisfactory progress and may be subject to loss of eligibility for financial aid.

+• The maximum time-frame for an undergraduate student to complete a degree program must not be longer than 150 percent of the published length of the program in credit hours as listed in the Amridge University Academic Catalog.
 Cumulative attempted semester hours are included in this calculation.
 Any undergraduate student who exceeds this limit will no longer be eligible for state or federal financial aid.
 The Financial Aid Office will notify the student who exceeds the 150 percent requirement.
 Students who repeat or withdraw from courses to an excessive degree or who take courses not related to their degree requirements jeopardize their satisfactory academic progress and may be subject to loss of eligibility for financial aid.